I used to marvel at writers who are really prolific. I always wondered how they’re able to constantly crank out a nonstop flow of new material.

 A lot of people tell me they want to be writers.
 That’s simple… write!

 Reading books about writing, listening to audio courses about writing and going to seminars does NOT make you a writer.

-And you don’t need to be anointed by some guru to become a writer.
+And you don’t need to be anointed by any person, mentor or any force outside of yourself to become a writer.
 Just write and you’re a writer.

 secret to becoming a prolific writer: